anthonycorletti/snok/CONTRIBUTING.md

 You should see paths that use the .venv/bin in your current working directory.

-## Installing with Flit
+## Installing dependencies

-This project uses `flit` to manage our project's dependencies.
+This project uses `pip` to manage our project's dependencies.

-Install dependencies, including flit.
+Install dependencies;

 ```sh
 ./scripts/install.sh